Gdel-J/SVG-Logo-Maker/README.md

 ## Installation

-First :
+### FIRST :

 In order to use this project make sure to have the following programs installed on your computer:

--VS Code
+1.VS Code

--GitBash
+2.GitBash

--Node.js(version.16)
+3.Node.js(version.16)

-Second:
+### SECOND:

 In order to initialize the project:

-Copy Link: click the "Code" button within this GitHub SSH repository to copy link
+Copy Link: click the `Code` button within this GitHub SSH repository to copy link

-Clone: Within GitBash, use the command "git clone paste link here"
+Clone: inside GitBash, use the command `git clone paste link here`

-Third:
+### THIRD:

-In the terminal, use the command `npm init -y` to initialize and create a `package.json` .
+In the terminal, use the command `npm init -y` to initialize and create a `package.json file` .

-Then you will have to install some dependencies if they are not already installed  by running `npm install --save inquirer@^8.2.4`.
+Then you will have to install some dependencies by running `npm install --save inquirer@^8.2.4`.

 You will need to install `npm i -D jest` to be able to run the Tests

-Finally,You will want to run `node index.js` and answer the questions in order to create your SVG-Log.
+Finally,You will want to run `node index.js` and answer the questions in order to create your SVG-Logo.